Sorry, you need to enable JavaScript to visit this website.

 Combating climate change at our mealtimes

 We feed our global workforce roughly 50 million meals every year through our on-site restaurants.
-Our restaurants have promoted lower environmental impact choices for many years, offering a range of plant-based and locally sourced options, along with information on the impact of the ingredients, making it easier for our employees to choose low-emission foods.
+Our restaurants have promoted lower environmental impact choices for many years, offering a range of plant-based and locally sourced options, along with information on the impact of the ingredients, making it easier for our employees to choose foods with lower carbon footprint.